sleepingkingstudios/incunabulum/collections/_adventures/wellspring/05-dream-lanterns.md

   - name: Pierre
     details: |
       A woodcutter in the Bronzewood.
 The Silverstone Players helped rescue his camp from marauding giant-kin.
+  - name: Ulmo Appleblossom
+    slug: ulmo-appleblossom
+    details: |
+      One of the legendary Four Immortals, Ulmo revealed himself as the founder of the Harfoot Syndicate.
   - name: Vallentin
     details: |
       The steward at Dame Savindar's manor, Vallentin brought the party the gifted Dream Lantern.